sunmyinf/godate/README.md

-# Handling date easily in Golang by gdate
+# Handling date easily in Golang by gate